-In order to register as an ROH, a company must submit the required registration form to the Large Business Tax Administration Office at the Revenue Department or to an Area Revenue Office or Provincial Revenue Office where the ROH will be located.
-Under the new tax package, the required registration form must be submitted within five years from 15 November 2010.
-The registration form requires the ROH to disclose the identities and locations of the affiliated enterprises to which the ROH will provide qualifying services.
+In order to register as an ROH, a company must submit an application to the Large Business Tax Administration Office at the Revenue Department or to an Area Revenue Office or Provincial Revenue Office where the ROH will be located.
+To obtain approval as an IHQ, a company must register using the internet through the Revenue Department's website and print out the documents to be filed with the Large Business Tax Administration Office at the Revenue Department.